-The first event was held in 1980, and today it’s Australia’s largest festival celebrating culture and heritage.
-It remains unparalleled when it comes to the national reach of the event.
+The first event was held in 1980, and today it’s Australia’s largest festival celebrating culture and heritage – it remains unparalleled regarding the event’s national reach.

-The festival is celebrated throughout the country, with states and territories participating for a total of almost a thousand events in Australia.
-It takes place between April and May; ample time for citizens and tourists alike to catch at least one event nearby.
+The festival is celebrated throughout the country, with states and territories participating in almost a thousand events in Australia.
+It takes place between April and May, with ample time for citizens and tourists to catch at least one event nearby.